|

 walk.
 Take the time to get the basics down real good on the

 drums and then you can tackle the more challenging stuff.
+Don't

-- MOST POPULAR PERCUSSION
+FAST TIPS - MOST POPULAR PERCUSSION

 Most popular percussion brands are LP Latin Percussion, Toca,